 In MT4 you only have a choice of two different types of order policies, these are filled or killed.
-This means if the order cannot be completed then it will be terminated.
+This means if the order cannot be completed, then it will be terminated.

-One of the main reasons MT4 continues to be a popular choice for traders the interface.
-MT4 interface is known for being very user-friendly which makes it good for beginner users, this is because the platform is designed forex trading which makes it very quick and easy to use.
+One of the main reasons MT4 continues to be a popular choice for traders at the interface.
+MT4 interface is known for being very user friendly, which makes it good for beginner users.
+This is because the platform is designed forex trading, which makes it very quick and easy to use.

 MT5 has a similar interface to MT4 however contains more information.
 Some people (especially advanced traders) like this, however, others find it can result in too much information being crammed onto the screen.
 For example, the charting area is smaller and some of the retracement tools in the charts may not work as precisely as you would like.

 When trading financial instruments, there are two types of markets you can trade in: centralised and non-centralised.

 The forex exchange market is the largest and most liquid market for trading in the world.
 With a volume of over $5 trillion, it is so large that it cannot operate through a central exchange.
 Forex markets operate in a decentralised over the counter (OTC) manner where a huge range of different liquidity providers including banks, hedge funds, multinational corporations and even wealthy individuals are offering quotes to buy or sell currency pairs and leveraged products.

 MT4 is built specifically for trading in decentralised markets.
 It would not be wrong to say MT4 is built for forex traders however you can also trade other contracts for difference (CFD) Pepperstone offer such as: